 When it comes to car insurance, Filipinos worry a lot about the cost, coverage, and claims processing.
 These concerns are understandable, of course.
 With the rising prices and hard times these days, you want to get the right coverage at the least cost.
 And when it's time to make a claim, you want it processed the soonest and avoid the hassle of waiting.

 In short, like with any other product, you make sure you're saving money and time on car insurance.

 However, some hesitations about getting car insurance are grounded on baseless assumptions.
 Keep on believing these car insurance myths, and you'll be missing out on the benefits of having your car insured.

-If you research and read up on car insurance myths and facts, you'll realize that some of your assumptions about insurance could actually be incorrect.
+If you research and read up on car insurance myths and facts, especially in the Philippines, you'll realize that some of your beliefs about insurance could actually be incorrect.

 This is a sweeping generalization about car insurance costs in the Philippines.
 Although insurance premiums for certain vehicle types and models (i.e., luxury cars, sports cars, etc.) are higher, not all cars are expensive to insure.

 You'd be surprised to learn that many cars in the Philippines can be insured for as low as ₱11,000 to ₱12,000 per year (equivalent to just ₱1,000 or less per month).
 This is especially true for most hatchbacks and sedans from manufacturers like Suzuki, Honda, Mitsubishi, and Toyota.

 Aside from choosing a car that's cheap to insure, there are many other ways to reduce your premium.
 Picking your coverage carefully is one of them.
 You should pay only for car insurance inclusions and add-ons you really need considering your driving habits and risk exposure.

 If you still think of car insurance as an unnecessary expense, consider this fact: it's cheaper to pay yearly to get your car insured than to pay out of pocket for car repairs and medical bills after an accident.